2015 Mercedes-Benz C-Class

 While the car is nicely equipped out of the factory box, there are scads of options and accessories: packages to enhance comfort, safety tech, navigation and upgraded sound offerings.
-We would pass on many to keep the price down, but we liked the Airmatic air suspension that fits to both axles.
+We would pass on many to keep the price down, but we liked the available air suspension that fits to both axles.
 This technology makes for electronically controlled damper adjustment that compensates for heavy car loads and imperfect road surfaces.
 We found it quickened turn-in and improved steering feel in the Sport and Sport Plus modes.

 The C-Class has grown in size for 2015, which is welcome news for rear-seat passengers who were slightly cramped in the older model.
 The 2015 C-Class wheelbase is stretched three inches, and the overall length adds 3.7 inches.
 Width is up 1.6 inches.

-The midsize luxury sedan faces established competition from Audi’s A4 sedan (starting MSRP $41,475) and A5 coupe ($44,575), as well as the BMW 3 Series ($37,195) and Cadillac’s recent entry in this segment, the ATS sedan ($37,145).
+The midsize luxury sedan faces established competition from the Audi A4 sedan (starting MSRP $41,475) and A5 coupe ($44,575), as well as the BMW 3 Series ($37,195) and Cadillac ATS sedan ($37,145).
 There’s the Lexus IS 250 sedan ($37,475), as well.

 Fuel efficiency for the all-wheel-drive C400 4MATIC is an EPA-estimated 22/29/24 mpg City/Highway/Combined.
 The 2015 C300 4MATIC is EPA-rated at 24/31/27 mpg.
 Both require Premium gasoline.

 Based on our auditions, BMW has nothing to worry about with its all-wheel-drive 3 Series when it comes to driving dynamics.
 And, while stunning in its own right, the C-Class does not have the drop-dead gorgeous lines of the Audi A5 coupe.
-The CLA250 warrants consideration from shoppers wanting Mercedes-Benz cache but wishing to spend less, although it is smaller, less powerful and more cramped.

 The 2015 Mercedes-Benz C-Class sedan offers a choice of rear-wheel drive or four-wheel drive and two engine choices: The 2015 Mercedes-Benz C300 comes with a 2.0-liter turbocharged inline-4 that makes 241 horsepower, and the 2015 Mercedes-Benz C400 gets a 3.0-liter twin-turbocharged V6 rated at 329 horsepower.
 All 2015 C-Class models use a 7-speed automatic transmission.